 Doc Rivers to Clippers: Stop racking up technical fouls

 Los Angeles Clippers head coach Doc Rivers, center, talks with his players guards J.J.
 Redick and Raymond Felton during the first half of an NBA basketball game against the Phoenix Suns in Los Angeles, Monday, Jan.
-2, 2017. less Los Angeles Clippers head coach Doc Rivers, center, talks with his players guards J.J.
-Redick and Raymond Felton during the first half of an NBA basketball game against the Phoenix Suns in Los Angeles, ... more Memphis Grizzlies forward James Ennis, left, and Los Angeles Clippers guard Austin Rivers, center, go after a loose ball along with guard Tony Allen during the first half of an NBA basketball game, Wednesday, Jan.
+2, 2017.
+Memphis Grizzlies forward James Ennis, left, and Los Angeles Clippers guard Austin Rivers, center, go after a loose ball along with guard Tony Allen during the first half of an NBA basketball game, Wednesday, Jan.
 4, 2017, in Los Angeles.

 Add your comments below